 Final Notes

 As we come towards the end of our discussion on the difference between network marketing and direct selling, one thing is clear.
-While both options common ground, they cater to network marketing targets specific niche and have exclusive business strategies.
+While both options have common ground, they cater to specific niches and have exclusive business strategies.

 So, choosing the right model for your MLM business ultimately depends on your vision, target audience, and how you want your distributors to engage with the brand.